jeremydasi/jeremydasi/README.md

 ## Hi everyone 👋
-My name is Jérémy I am 23 years old I am a student at Epitech in MSC Pro
+My name is Jérémy I am 23 years old I am a student at Epitech in Master of Science

 <!--
 **jeremydasi/jeremydasi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.